-Met Manohar Parrikar, but didn't discuss Rafale: Rahul Gandhi while addressing media
+PM Modi directly involved in scam, says Rahul Gandhi while addressing media on Rafale

 Rahul Gandhi denied talking about the jet deal with Manohar Parrikar.
 "No, I did not speak about Rafale with Manohar Parrikar when we met recently.
 It would be inappropriate for me to discuss this at such a time (when he is unwell)," he said.

-Mounting a fresh offensive on Narendra Modi, Congress chief Rahul Gandhi on Thursday called the prime minister a "darpok" (coward) and dared him to a five minute face-to-face debate on issues such as the controversial Rafale jet deal and national security.
+On Thursday, mounting a fresh offensive on Narendra Modi, Congress chief Rahul Gandhi called the prime minister a "darpok" (coward) and dared him to a five minute face-to-face debate on issues such as the controversial Rafale jet deal and national security.

 The presser was called after The Hindu, in its report, claimed the Defence Ministry had expressed strong reservations to the "parallel negotiations" conducted by the Prime Minister's Office with France on the multi-billion dollar deal.